-A completed CHFA-DOH Consolidated Application for Housing Development ("ConApp") must be submitted by the published deadline.
+A completed CHFA-DOH Consolidated Application for Housing Development ("ConApp") must be submitted by the published deadline and meet the requirements of the Authority as described in Board policy statements and in CHFA Guidelines.

 In addition, the following requirements must be met or evidenced:

 - 1. All applications must meet at least one of the following criteria in order to be eligible to apply (criteria based upon the Policies outlined in the C&D Policies Plan): - a.
-Enhance housing mobility and choice across income levels and promote vibrant, mixed-income neighborhoods through rental opportunities; - Support adaptive reuse of historic and other existing structures for use as residential housing; - c.
+Enhance housing mobility and choice across income levels and promote vibrant, mixed-income neighborhoods through rental opportunities; - b.
+Support adaptive reuse of historic and other existing structures for use as residential housing; - c.
 Develop housing in urban communities to people most likely attracted to working and/or living in urban environments; - d.
-Support local efforts to develop appropriate urban infill housing and neighborhood amenities to make better use of limited urban land: - e.
-Develop housing as part of mixed use and transit-oriented development within walking distance to public transportation facilities: - f.
+Support local efforts to develop appropriate urban infill housing and neighborhood amenities to make better use of limited urban land; - e.
+Develop housing as part of mixed use and transit-oriented development within walking distance to public transportation facilities; - f.
 Increase housing density in village centers; - g.
 Access to parks and recreational opportunities, including trails, greenways, community gardens and waterways, for affordable and mixed-income housing. - 2.
 All applications must also meet policy and administrative requirements of the Authority as follows: - a.
-The proposed development must be ready to proceed as documented by the following Application Threshold items: - A credible financing plan as evidenced by letter(s) of commitment or other proof of serious intent from providers of other sources of funds essential to the viability of the proposed project (not including any capital subsidy contemplated from DOH, provided, however, that no project can be awarded tax credits unless DOH provides CHFA with its commitment for funding.
+The proposed development must be ready to proceed as documented by the following Application Threshold items: - A credible financing plan as evidenced by letter(s) of commitment or other proof of serious intent from providers of other sources of funds essential to the viability of the proposed project (not including any capital subsidy contemplated from

+DOH, provided, however, that no project can be awarded tax credits unless DOH provides CHFA with its commitment for funding.
 Any capital subsidy contemplated from DOH will be evaluated by DOH following submission of the ConApp, and DOH shall communicate its determination with respect to such funding to both the Authority and the applicant.)